department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 - [ ] [What is Drupal?](https://docs.google.com/spreadsheets/d/11ppWiIggKJh-YAWia28utZXW48tJZGCEg-sFJ6eIl9c)
 - [ ] [Google Analytics](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=joanneesteban%2C+bsmartin-ep%2C+jonwehausen&labels=analytics-insights%2C+analytics-request&template=analytics-request-google-analytics-access.md&title=Request+access+to+Google+Analytics)
  - [ ] [Opt out](https://www.va.gov/analytics-opt-out.html) of Google Analytics collection on VA.gov.
+ - [ ] [Opt out](https://depo-platform-documentation.scrollhelp.site/?internal-user-opt-out=true) of analytics for Platform's website.
+You will not get a confirmation message and will have to do this for every browser and every time you clear cookies.
  - [ ] [Browse the VA Drupal CMS Knowlege Base articles](https://prod.cms.va.gov/help/).

 ## Month two